 ▲ Baptistery Cave-like building with baptismal font decorated by Ghiberti and Donatello.

-▲ Santa Maria della Scala Museum with vibrant ceiling and wall frescoes depicting day-to-day life in a medieval hospital, much of the original Fountain of Joy, and an Etruscan artifact exhibit.
+▲ Santa Maria della Scala Museum with much of the original Fountain of Joy, Byzantine reliquaries, and vibrant ceiling and wall frescoes depicting day-to-day life in a medieval hospital.

 Crypt Site of 12th-century church, housing some of Siena's oldest frescoes.